Lottuska/weatherapp/README.md

 - humidity
 - precipitation

-The application has been made with [Vue.js](https://v2.vuejs.org/) and weather data has been retrieved from [OpenWeatherMap.](https://openweathermap.org/)
+The application has been made with [Vue.js](https://v2.vuejs.org/) and weather data has been fetched from [OpenWeatherMap.](https://openweathermap.org/)

 <img src="screenshot1.png" width="500" height="100%">
 <img src="screenshot3.png" width="300" height="100%">